 Amount: TBD (In previous years a single award of $500.00)

 - Be a current University of Redlands undergraduate student (in any class or discipline).

-- Eligible projects must have been completed (or begun in the case of theses projects) for a University of Redlands credit course during the prior calendar year (e.g. for the 2013 award, eligible projects are those completed or begun during Spring term 2012, May term 2012, or Fall term 2013 or earlier).
+- Eligible projects must have been completed (or begun in the case of theses projects) for a University of Redlands credit course during the prior calendar year (e.g. for the 2014 award, eligible projects are those completed or begun during Spring term 2013, May term 2013, or Fall term 2013 or earlier).
 Papers and projects can be significantly revised.

 - Projects must be accompanied by a letter of support from the faculty member who taught the course for which the paper/project was produced.

 - All application materials will remain the property of the Library.
 Winning papers/projects will become a part of the Library collection.

 Application Requirements and Procedure

 - Application cover sheet

 - Research strategy essay (750-1000 words) describing research process (including changes in the way student approached searching for information, new tools and resources discovered, interaction with reference librarians, use of interlibrary loan, and how sources were evaluated for credibility and relevance).